AndreWohnsland/CocktailBerry/docs/addons.md

 The extension for addons was made, so that there is no big feature creep within the main application.
 This would cause more and more optional settings, which most user are not interested in.
-With addons users will get the best base experience with CocktailBerry, but can easy extent it to their own taste.
+With addons, users will get the best base experience of CocktailBerry, but can easily extent it to their own taste.

 Some examples for an addon could be: